csek06/appd-binary-downloader/README.md

 Authentication Flags

-- "username" "AppDynamics Community  Username")
+- "username" "AppDynamics Community  Username"
-- "encrypted-password" "Your Encrypted Password created by this Program via -create-password='password'")
+- "encrypted-password" "Your Encrypted Password created by this Program via -create-password"
-- "create-password" "Your AppDynamics Community Password to be Encrypted")
+- "decrypted-password" "Your AppDynamics Community Password to be Encrypted"
+- "create-password" "Flag to create an Encrypted Password to be used for this program"

 Platform Components